 “I WOULD RATHER DIE OF PASSION THAN OF BOREDOM.” – VINCENT VAN GOGH

-Beyond this, Sam has created the opportunity to teaching private lessons to a group of fourth-grade students each week.
-While teaching, she is required to speak Spanish to correct the student that needs assistance with an explanation.
+Beyond this, Sam has created the opportunity to teach private lessons to a group of fourth-grade students each week.
+While teaching, her school requires her to speak Spanish to correct the student that needs assistance with an explanation.
 Sam’s private lessons are providing her with additional cultural immersion and Spanish practice while teaching English.

 Sam’s goals are crystal clear and she is thriving!
 She mentioned in her first interview that she is most content when she is learning.
-She has created a lifestyle where she is happy, learning and challenged yet she is also seeing friends and socializing.
+Sam created a lifestyle where she feels happy and challenged while also seeing friends and socializing.
 It appears as if she has found balance.

 Meet Sam, the culture seeker:

 What is a typical day at your school like?